VuNKhoi/LightOre/README.md

 ## Aviation Overlays & Airspace Data

-LightOre is designed to support advanced aviation features such as FAA chart overlays, airspace boundaries, and (optionally) terrain visualization.
+LightOre is designed to support advanced aviation features such as FAA chart overlays and airspace boundaries.
 These features are enabled by integrating open and authoritative data sources:

 - **Airspace Boundaries:**
   - Sourced from [OpenAIP](https://www.openaip.net/) (global, GeoJSON), FAA (US, Shapefile/GeoJSON), Eurocontrol (Europe, AIXM/GeoJSON), and other open-data projects.
   - Data includes lines and polygons for all major airspace classes, restricted areas, and more.
   - Data is regularly updated and can be automated via APIs or scheduled downloads.
 - **FAA Sectional/IFR Overlays:**
-  - FAA raster charts can be processed into XYZ tiles and overlaid as raster layers.
+  - FAA raster charts are processed into XYZ tiles and overlaid as raster TileLayers in flutter_map.
 - **Terrain Visualization:**
-  - MapLibre supports 3D terrain using DEM tiles; flutter_map supports raster hillshading and custom layers.
+  - (Optional, not planned for MVP) MapLibre supports 3D terrain using DEM tiles; flutter_map supports raster hillshading and custom layers.

 ### Compatibility
 - All airspace and overlay data (GeoJSON, KML, Shapefile) can be rendered as vector or raster overlays in both **flutter_map** and **MapLibre**.